![]() |

 Backtesting Notes:

-b) Stocks are bought and sold at the next day opening price upon a buy or sell signal.
-No buy limit or stop losses are used.
+- Stocks are bought and sold at the next day opening price upon a buy or sell signal.
+No Buy-Stop Limits or stop losses are used.

-e) Impact of commission fee is a small negative impact on the profit factor.
+- The impact of any commission fees has a small negative impact on the profit factor.

 CFTC RULE 4.41 - These results are based on simulated or hypothetical performance results that have certain inherent limitations.
 Unlike the results shown in an actual performance record, these results do not represent actual trading.
 Also, because these trades have not actually been executed, these results may have under-or over-compensated for the impact, if any, of certain market factors, such as lack of liquidity.
 Simulated or hypothetical trading programs in general are also subject to the fact that they are designed with the benefit of hindsight.
 No representation is being made that any account will or is likely to achieve profits or losses similar to these being shown.

 Swing trades are designed to last typically from 2 to 20 trading days.
 Unlike Buy and Hold strategies you only keep your money working when there is price movement.
 Assume that some of your capital will NOT always be in play.
-Therefore, we look for daily gains in excess of 0.5%, as a gain of 0.5% per day will double your portfolio's value in one year.
+Therefore, we strive for daily gains in excess of 0.5%, as a gain of 0.5% per day will double your portfolio's value in one year.
 Sell all or part of your position once you make 3% or more.
-If the price is still trending after three percent keep your stop loss tight.
-Always keep a Sell Stop order to protect your initial capital.
-Remember that market conditions such as opening price gaps and 'flash crash' events can prevent you from selling your stock at your desired price.
-However, the fixed price of sell stop orders may reduce the risk of selling your stock in the trough of a sudden market dip or flash crash. -
+If the price is still trending after 3% tighten your sell stop-loss order.
+Always keep a sell-stop order to protect your initial capital.
+Remember that market conditions such as opening price gaps and 'flash crash' events can prevent a sell-stop or stop-limit order from executing.
+However, the fixed price of sell-stop orders may reduce the risk of selling your stock in the trough of a sudden market dip or flash crash.

 What if the buy order is not executed on the day of the order?